 To acknowledge EGI, the project and specific countries providing resources This work used the EGI Infrastructure through resources from Country_1, Country_2, … and is co-funded by the EGI-Engage project (Horizon 2020) under Grant number 654142.

-Materials This statement should be used for materials such as documents, presentations and reports.
+Materials This statement should be used for materials such as documents, presentations and reports:

 This material by Parties of the EGI-Engage Consortium is licensed under a Creative Commons Attribution 4.0 International License.
 The EGI-Engage project is co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142 http://go.egi.eu/eng

-Work other than software that cannot be reused without explicit permission
+Work other than software that cannot be reused without explicit permission:

 Copyright © 2015-2017 Parties of the EGI-Engage Consortium.
 The EGI-Engage project is co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142.

-Source Code of software created under the project should contain following statement
+Source Code of software created under the project should contain following statement:

 The work represented by source file was partially or entirely funded by the EGI-Engage project co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142.

-Acknowledgement should be visible at the portals and source code public repositories
+Acknowledgement should be visible at the portals and source code public repositories:

 To acknowledge EGI-Engage (Service co-funded by EGI-Engage)